 David Bunker, director at Compass Business Finance commented, ‘Developments within the CBIL scheme mean that many businesses who initially struggled to get support now can, via their banks for term loans and overdrafts, as well as through the asset finance and sale and HP back variants that we’re offering.”

 Navigating the variety of financial support available has always been a challenge and that’s now proving true more than ever.
 As part of the commitment Compass have to the manufacturing sector, they are offering to talk to any business who would like to explore their options to either provide financial support or signposting.

-CBILS is just one of a number of measures announced by Government and you can find full details of the measures to support businesses through this period of disruption caused by COVID-19 here.
+CBILS is just one of a number of measures announced by Government and you can find full details of the measures to support businesses through this period of disruption caused by COVID-19 on the Government website.

 The Business Finance Guide